Cloud-Architekt/EntraOps/README.md

 New-EntraOpsConfigFile -TenantName <TenantName>
 ```

-5. Optional: Create data collection rule and endpoint if you want to ingest data to custom table in Log Analytics/Microsoft Sentinel workspace.
+5. Optional: Create data collection rule and endpoint if you want to ingest data to custom table in Log Analytics or Microsoft Sentinel workspace.
 Follow the instructions from [Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#create-data-collection-endpoint) to configure a data collection endpoint, custom table and transformation rule.

+    _Recommendation: There's a limitation of 10 KB for a single WatchList entry.
+This limit can be exceeded in case of a high number of property items (e.g., classification or owner properties).
+Therefore, I can strongly recommended to choose Custom tables in large environment.
+If you are choosing WatchList as ingestion option, keep an eye on the deployment logs for any warnings of this limitation.
+Entries will not be added if the limit has been exceeded._

 1. Review and customize the EntraOps.config file based on your requirements.
    * `TenantId` and `TenantName` should be already updated based on the provided parameters to create the config file. `ClientId` will be automatically updated by running the cmdlet `New-EntraOpsWorkloadIdentity`.